Internal medicine

 • Measles/Rubella: If antibodies are insufficient (pregnant women, men in their 30s-50s)

-• Hepatitis B: Healthcare workers, international travelers, those with sexual risk factors
+• Hepatitis B: Healthcare workers, international travelers, those at sexual risk

-• Shingles Vaccine: Recommended for all individuals 50 years and older
+• Shingles Vaccine: Recommended for all individuals aged 50 and older

 • Pneumococcal: Publicly funded at age 65, then every 5 years

-• RSV Vaccine: Some individuals 60 years and older (consultation required)
+• RSV vaccine: Some individuals aged 60 and older (consultation required)

 • Individuals with diabetes, chronic kidney disease, chronic lung disease, heart disease, or immunocompromised conditions